Ageshks/user_admin_super-admin/README.md

 user login and admin login are set on the same login page but the data from the bacground is not imported
-- tryed to fetch data from the database but error page ish showing
+- tryed to fetch data from the database but error page is showing